thecodingmachine/mvc.splash/doc/writing_controllers_manually.md

 *Troubleshooting:* For a number of reasons, the MyController class might not appear in the list of classes.
 Here is a list of actions you can take to understand where the problem comes from:

  1- Be sure you purged the code cache, and refresh the page.
  2- If the class does not appear, it is likely there is a problem.
 In the Mouf's "Project" menu, select *Analyze classes*.
 Try to find your class in the list.
 Mouf will notify you if it sees an error in your class.
  3- If your class does not appear at all in the *Analyze classes* page, it is likely that the Composer autoloader cannot find your class.
 Double check the namespace, the file name, the directory name and your autoload settings in *composer.json*.
-Also, run the "php composer dumpautoload" to be sure Composer regenerates its autoloader.
+Also, run the `php composer dumpautoload` to be sure Composer regenerates its autoloader.

 We just created a new controller, that contains a new route to an action.
-Each time a route is created in Splash, it is whise to purge the cache.
+Each time a route is created in Splash, it is wise to purge the cache.
 So just press the big red "Purge cache" button.

 Now, let's test our code.
-By browsing to http://localhost/{my_app}/path/to/my/action?var1=42&var2=24, we should see the message displayed!
+By browsing to `http://localhost/{my_app}/path/to/my/action?var1=42&var2=24`, we should see the message displayed!

 Done?
 Then let's move on!